hirosystems/docs/docs/smart-contracts/clarinet.md

 title: Setting up a local development environment
 ---

 [Clarinet][] is a local Clarity runtime packaged as a command-line application.
 It's designed to facilitate rapid smart contract development, testing, and deployment.

+Clarinet consists of two components:

+- Clarity REPL.
+- Testing harness.

-Clarinet consists of a Clarity REPL and a testing harness, which, when used together, allow you to rapidly develop and test a Clarity smart contract, without the need to deploy the contract to a local mocknet or testnet.
+When these components are used together, they allow you to rapidly develop and test a Clarity smart contract, without the need to deploy the contract to a local mocknet or testnet.

-The local Clarity REPL is advantageous, because when learning Clarity or when developing a new smart contract, it's useful to be able to exercise a contract without needing to wait for block times in a live blockchain.
-Clarinet allows you to instantly initialize wallets and populate them with tokens, so that you can interactively or programmatically test the behavior of the smart contract.
-Blocks are mined instantly, and you can control the number of blocks that are mined between testing transactions.
+When developing a new smart contract using local Clarity REPL, you can exercise a contract without the need to wait for block times in a live blockchain.
+Clarinet allows you to instantly initialize wallets and populate them with tokens, which helps to interactively or programmatically test the behavior of the smart contract.
+Blocks are mined instantly, so you can control the number of blocks that are mined between testing transactions.

-Clarinet is a useful tool for developing smart contracts, and should be used as part of a larger development strategy that involves building and testing the contract locally, deploying the final draft contract to a testnet environment and testing on a live blockchain, and deploying the final contract to the mainnet.
+The Clarinet tool is used for developing smart contracts using a larger development strategy that involves:

+- Building and testing the contract locally.
+- Deploying the final draft contract to a testnet environment.
+- Testing on a live blockchain.
+- Deploying the final contract to the mainnet.

-When developing smart contracts, you may also want to use the [Clarity Visual Studio Code plugin][].
+When developing smart contracts, you can use the [Clarity Visual Studio Code plugin][].

 ## Installing Clarinet

 Clarinet is available in the Homebrew and Winget package managers.
-Installing from a package manager is the recommended installation method.
+It is recommended to install the Clarinet tool from package manager.

 ### Installing from Homebrew (MacOS and Linux)